-In particular, the study of Computer Science builds the resilience of students, solving problems computationally and coding both of which are hard, requiring sustained practice.
+In particular, the study of Computer Science builds the resilience of students, solving problems computationally is hard and coding is hard requiring sustained practice.

-How is my knowledge developed further at Key Stage Five?
+How is my knowledge developed further at Key Stage Five (Y12 and Y13)?

 The content taught at GCSE facilitates students to undertake the A Level course with the necessary base knowledge to meet assessment requirements.